qrvey/partner-portal/docs/embedding/widgets/analytics/formula-modal.md

 <div style="text-align: justify">

-This document shows how to implement Tabular View.
+This document shows how to implement Formulas Modal.

 Inside of this document, we will check what configuration object, event, listeners, menthods are needed to widget works.